ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.1

 `Maharish` saw `Maitrea` as he stepped into  `Ashrama`.
 He was watering the trees at the entrance of congregation. `Maitrea` was much younger, but `Maharishi` treated him like a friend - not a senior student.
 For a moment `Maharishi` thought if he would be a right match for `Matsya`.
-Would he accept her?
+Would he accept her as is?
+Could I bless her to be beautiful - and fragrant! `Maharishi` brushed the thought away to speak to `Maitrea`.

 `Maitrea`, wondering why `Maharishi` missed morning procession, asked with a curious smile - hope all well!
 He had barely finished greetings when`Maharishi` asked ...